You are here

 You'll need a stack of postcards (one or two for each student).
 If you don't have any, you could just provide a piece of paper and get the students to draw their own picture on it.
 Alternatively, if your students have internet access and email addresses they can write e-cards.

-- Give out the postcards (1 for each student or pair of students if you prefer) or get the students to choose an e-card from one of the above sites.
+- Give out the postcards (one for each student or pair of students if you prefer) or get the students to choose an e-card.

 - Ask the students to look at the picture on the postcard and imagine that this is something they saw whilst on holiday.
 If your students are drawing their own pictures, get them to draw something from their last holiday.